 Pearl River Delta Air Quality

-The Governments of the Hong Kong Special Administrative Region and Guangdong Province have teamed up to tackle the regional air pollution problem.
+The Governments of the Hong Kong Special Administrative Region, Guangdong Province and Macau Special Administrative Region have teamed up to tackle the regional air pollution problem.
 Here you can learn about their initiatives, including the establishment of an air quality monitoring network throughout the Pearl River Delta.

 Regional Air Quality Monitoring Network

-The Environmental Protection Department of the Hong Kong Special Administrative Region and Guangdong Provincial Environmental Protection Monitoring Centre established the Pearl River Delta Regional Air Quality Monitoring Network in 2005.
-The Network includes 16 automatic air quality monitoring stations in the Delta.
-Ten stations are operated by the Environmental Protection Monitoring Centres of individual cities in Guangdong and another three are operated by the Guangdong Provincial Environmental Protection Monitoring Centre.
-The remaining three are located in Hong Kong and operated by the Hong Kong Environmental Protection Department.
+The Environmental Protection Department (EPD) of the Hong Kong Special Administrative Region and Guangdong Provincial Environmental Monitoring Centre established the Pearl River Delta Regional Air Quality Monitoring Network in 2005.
+In September 2014, the Environmental Protection Departments in Guangdong Province and HKSAR enhanced the Network with the Macao Environmental Protection Bureau (Macao EPB) and the Macao Meteorological and Geophysical Bureau (Macao MGB) to release real-time air quality information for the Pearl River Delta (PRD) region.
+The enhanced Network has been renamed as the Guangdong-Hong Kong-Macao PRD Regional Air Quality Monitoring Network, with its geographical coverage increased from 16 to 23 automatic air quality monitoring stations in the Delta.
+Ten (10) city stations are operated either by the Environmental Protection Monitoring Centres of individual cities in Guangdong or the operation-cum-maintenance agencies commissioned by the State, eight regional stations are operated by the Guangdong Provincial Environmental Monitoring Centre and one, located in Macao, is operated by the Macao MGB.
+The remaining four are located in Hong Kong and operated by the EPD of Hong Kong.

 Goals of the Network

-• Provide accurate data to help the two Governments appraise the air quality and pollution problems in the Pearl River Delta and devise appropriate control measures.
+- provide accurate air quality data to assist the governments of Guangdong, Hong Kong and Macao in understanding the air quality situation and pollution problems in the PRD region for formulating appropriate control measures.

-• Evaluate the effectiveness of air pollution control through long-term monitoring.
+- Evaluate the effectiveness of air pollution control measures through long-term monitoring.

-• Provide the public with information on the air quality of various places in the region.
+- Provide the public with information on the air quality of different areas in the region.

 Tackling Regional Air Pollution

-To ensure that you can breathe cleaner air, and that your children will have a better quality of life, the Governments of the Hong Kong Special Administrative Region and Guangdong Province have been involved in a number of anti-pollution initiatives.
-As part of the agreement that established the Regional Air Quality Monitoring Network, the two governments have worked individually various measures, including:
+To ensure that you can breathe cleaner air, and the next generation will have a better quality of life, the Governments of the Hong Kong Special Administrative Region and Guangdong Province have formulated and implemented a number of improvement measures .
+The two governments have taken various individual measures, including:

 Hong Kong